(Note: This page was posted in 2016. The AppInventor/AppyBuilder software referenced in this page may not be less relevant today).

 Here are some previews of some of the screens (slightly older version):

-Again, it’s nothing stunning, but it accomplishes what I had set out to do and it app functions well.
+Again, it’s nothing stunning, but it accomplishes what I had set out to do and the app functions well.
 There are many apps that are much more beautiful that mine that have been designed with aiLive, believe me.
 Check out the demos on the above website to get more information.

 So how’s the app doing?